jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 We don't think there's an FTB version of any of these algorithms using the AGP model because of the amount of work that must be done remotely and atomically for every edge relaxation.
-For this reason the aggregated versions of delta-stepping are actually easier to code thatn AGP and are not far off of the serial implementation of SSSP.
+For this reason the aggregated versions of delta-stepping are actually easier to code than an AGP version and are not far off of the serial implementation of SSSP.

 See apps/sssp_src/ for the all implementations.